 - January: Receive academic decision from St John's – Students who apply to St John's but receive an offer from another college through the Winter Pool may be considered for a Choral Award.
 Students who do not receive an academic offer from Cambridge cannot be considered for a Choral Award.

-- By 15 February: Apply – Those with a successful academic offer can then apply for a Choral Scholarship to Cambridge.
+- By 15 February: Apply – Those with a successful academic offer can then apply for a Choral Scholarship or volunteer choral position at Cambridge.

 2016 entry – 2 Altos, 2 Tenors and 4 Basses

 2017 entry – 3 Altos, 3 Tenors and 5 Basses